-How to use Naftin topical
+How to use Naftin Gel Topical Antifungals

 Use this medication on the skin only.
 Clean and thoroughly dry the area to be treated.
 Apply a thin layer of the medication to and around the affected area and gently rub in.
 Apply this medication as directed by your doctor, usually once daily for 2 weeks.
 Wash your hands after use.
 Do not wrap, cover, or bandage the area unless directed to do so by your doctor.